Malzagic/Electronjs-boilerplate-with-react-ts-vite/README.md

-# Electronjs Boilerplate with React + TypeScript + Vite
+# Electron.js Boilerplate with React + TypeScript + Vite

-A boilerplate allowing you to quickly start working with Electron.js, React, TypeScript, and Vite.
-This template includes minimal configurations to run a React app in Vite, with Hot Module Replacement (HMR) support and ESLint.
+A boilerplate to quickly start working with Electron.js, React, TypeScript, and Vite.
+This template includes minimal configurations to run a React app with Vite, featuring Hot Module Replacement (HMR) support and ESLint for code quality.

 ## Technologies used in the project